Foiba

-A foiba (from Italian: [ˈfɔiba]; plural: foibe ['fɔibe] or foibas) — jama ([ˈja̟mə]) in South Slavic languages scientific and colloquial vocabulary (borrowed since early research in the Western Balkan Dinaric Alpine karst) — is a type of deep natural sinkhole, doline, or sink, and is a collapsed portion of bedrock above a void.
-Sinks may be a sheer vertical opening into a cave, or a shallow depression of many hectares.
-They are common in the Karst (Carso) region shared by Italy and Slovenia, as well as in a karst of Dinaric Alps in Bosnia and Herzegovina, Montenegro and Croatia.
-The foibe massacres, a war crime that took place during and after the World War II, take their name from the foibe.
+A foiba (from Italian: [ˈfɔiba]; plural: foibe ['fɔibe] or foibas)—jama ([ˈja̟mə]) in South Slavic languages scientific and colloquial vocabulary (borrowed since early research in the Western Balkan Dinaric Alpine karst)—is a type of deep natural sinkhole, doline, or sink, and is a collapsed portion of bedrock above a void.
+Sinks may be a sheer vertical opening into a cave or a shallow depression of many hectares.
+They are common in the Karst region shared by Italy and Slovenia, as well as in the karst of the Dinaric Alps in Bosnia and Herzegovina, Montenegro, and Croatia.
+The foibe massacres, a war crime that took place during and after World War II, take their name from the foibe.

 Etymology

-The Italian name "foiba" derives from Friulan "foibe", which in turn derives from the Latin fŏvea (meaning "pit" or "chasm").
+The Italian word foiba derives from Friulan foibe, which in turn derives from Latin fŏvea 'pit, chasm'.
 The oldest document on which it is reported is an official report in 1770, written by the Italian naturalist Alberto Fortis, who wrote a series of books on the Dalmatian karst.